sara-nl/griddocs/source/Pages/FAQ.rst

 How can I renew my certificate?
 ===============================

 The personal Grid certificates are valid for a year.
 This means that every year you need to renew your personal Grid certificate.
-The procedure for renewing your certificate depends on your CA, either Digicert or Dutchgrid.
+The procedure for renewing your certificate depends on your CA, either DigiCert or DutchGrid.

-* For *Digicert* Grid certificate, you can request a new certificate anytime from the `DigiCert portal <https://digicert.com/sso>`_.
-Follow this guide to :ref:`obtain and install a Digicert Grid certificate <digicert>`.
+* For *DigiCert* Grid certificate, you can request a new certificate anytime from the `DigiCert portal <https://digicert.com/sso>`_.
+Follow this guide to :ref:`obtain and install a DigiCert Grid certificate <digicert>`.

 * For *DutchGrid* Grid certificate, you have two options:

   * When your certificate has already expired, you *have* to request a new certificate from scratch with the jGridstart tool.
-Follow this guide to :ref:`obtain a Dutchgrid certificate <dutchgrid>`.
+Follow this guide to :ref:`obtain a DutchGrid certificate <dutchgrid>`.
   * If your current certificate has *not* expired yet, you can *renew* your certificate.
 This is a faster procedure because you avoid revisiting your RA for your id verification.
 What you need to do:

     1. Login to the UI  with X session enabled.